Cleveland, Tennessee: 20th century

 In 1911 the local chapter of the United Daughters of the Confederacy erected a monument at the intersection of Ocoee, Broad, and 8th streets.
 This monument was reportedly the first of its kind in East Tennessee.
 In 1914, the Grand Army of the Republic placed a monument in honor of Union soldiers from Bradley County in Fort Hill Cemetery.

 In 1918, the Church of God, a Christian denomination headquartered in Cleveland, established a Bible school that would develop as Lee University.
 Cleveland's Chamber of Commerce was established in 1925.
 On March 21, 1931, the city's form of government was changed from mayor-aldermen to city commission.

 Bob Jones College, a non-denominational Christian college, relocated to Cleveland in 1933 from Panama City, Florida, where it remained until 1947, when it moved to Greenville, South Carolina.
 The Reverend Billy Graham attended Bob Jones College in Cleveland for one year beginning in 1936.
+Lee College, later Lee University, came to occupy that campus in downtown Cleveland after Bob Jones College's departure.

 Following World War II, several major industries located to the area, and the city entered a period of rapid industrial and economic growth as part of the Post–World War II economic expansion.
 Major factories constructed in the city during this time included American Uniform Company in 1949, Peerless Woolen Mills in 1955, Mallory Battery in 1961, Olin Corporation near Charleston in 1962, and Bendix Corporation in 1964, as well as a Bowater paper mill in nearby Calhoun in 1954.
 Despite this massive growth in employment, many African American residents of Cleveland and Bradley County moved away as part of the Second Great Migration, and the number of blacks in Cleveland actually declined between 1940 and 1970, while the city's overall population nearly doubled during this time.
 During this time and afterwards, Cleveland became one of the largest manufacturing hubs in the Southeastern United States, and this economic expansion continued into the 21st century, with additional major factories locating to the area in the 1970s and 1980s.